rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 * Verify that the `trustagent.env` answer file is present.
 This file was necessary for installing/provisioning the Trust Agent.
-Note that the additional content required for Workload Confidentiality with either VM Encryption or Docker Container Encryption must be included in the `trustagent.env` file (samples provided in the previous section) for use by the Workload Agent.
+Note that the additional content required for Workload Confidentiality with either VM Encryption or Container Encryption must be included in the `trustagent.env` file (samples provided in the previous section) for use by the Workload Agent.